Contributing Gear Editor

 Cons: No AC port or display, long charge time

-For those who don’t need an AC plug and just need some reliable, quiet, and compact USB power, we are huge fans of the Pony 500 from FJ Dynamics.
+For those who don’t need an AC plug and only require some reliable, quiet, and compact USB power, we are huge fans of the Pony 500 from FJ Dynamics.
 By not having any bells and whistles, it’s able to come in a much smaller package than others.

 The unit also allows input/output via 2 XT ports, which are most commonly used on other power stations for input from a solar panel.
-However it’s important to note that it can’t take more than 48V – a mistake we made by blowing out one of the ports when trying to charge via a solar panel.
-That’s more our fault as they did have the warning in the manual; but there’s a good chance that many won’t read the fine print and blow a port if not careful.
+It’s important to note these XT ports can’t take more than 48V — a mistake we made by blowing out one of the ports when trying to charge via a solar panel.
+That’s more our fault as they did have the warning in the manual.
+So: Now you’ve been warned too.

 Model Tested: PowerHouse 535 (512 Wh)